Bollinger Motors: History

-The automotive company Bollinger Motors was founded in Hobart, New York in Upstate New York in 2014 by its namesake, American entrepreneur Robert Bollinger.
+The automotive company Bollinger Motors was founded in Hobart, New York in 2014 by its namesake, American entrepreneur Robert Bollinger.
 The aim was to develop a full-size electric off-road vehicle.

 In April 2017, Bollinger showed an aluminum chassis with a 105 in wheelbase that weighed 295 lb alone, designed for a forthcoming "all-electric sport utility truck".
 The first result of the work of Bollinger's designers was a prototype of a three-door car called the B1, which was presented in June 2017.
 The car has an austere design distinguished by an angular body covered with matte varnish and the possibility of disassembling the rear part of the roof, its appearance was compared by the automotive press to vintage Ford Bronco and Land Rover Defender utility vehicles.
 The market launch of the model was then scheduled for 2019.
 By August 2017, the manufacturer managed to collect 6,000 "expressions of interest" for the Bollinger B1; these did not require a refundable deposit.
 Bollinger deliberately designed the 2017 B1 prototype as a medium-duty Class 3 truck with a GVWR between 10001 and 14000 lb in order to reduce the regulatory burden on the company compared to passenger cars and light-duty trucks.

-In March 2018, Bollinger decided to move its headquarters from New York City to Ferndale, Michigan.
+In March 2018, Bollinger decided to move its headquarters from Hobart, New York, to Ferndale, Michigan.
 Two years after the presentation of the B1 prototype, in September 2019, Bollinger presented its first two cars as production-ready prototypes.
 The production variant of the B1 model underwent cosmetic changes in the exterior and became longer with an additional set of rear doors and a large 4-door B2 pickup was added to the line.

 Both the B1 and B2 were built on what Bollinger called its E-Chassis; Bollinger stated in March 2020 the largely symmetric E-Chassis, which had double wishbone independent suspension at all four wheels, would be made available for commercial upfitters in 2021.
 In April 2020, Bollinger announced that serial production and sales of both B1 and B2 models would start in 2021 and showed renderings of a B2 chassis cab model, offering the cab section of the B2 in 2- and 4-door versions with a variety of wheelbases to accommodate a variety of commercial uses.
 In August 2020, the company headquarters moved from Ferndale to Oak Park, Michigan.
 1,000 preorders were received for the B1 and B2 trucks by the fall, with interested potential owners paying a refundable US$1,000 deposit.